OrisTrack Phase 1 is a phone-on-music-stand feasibility prototype for

 What’s Already Done

-Relevant literature reviewed across embouchure medicine, performing-arts health, and digital orofacial trackingInitial clinical focus narrowed to overuse, fatigue, and return-to-play in a single instrument subgroupCore methodological challenges identified, including mouthpiece occlusion and baseline-first interpretationStaged methodological pathway outlined from scoping review to feasibility, reliability, and validityStructured assessment session architecture sketched, including task sequence and self-report componentNo data collection has begunNo formal institutional affiliation or funding has yet been secured
+Relevant literature reviewed across embouchure medicine, performing-arts health, and digital orofacial trackingInitial Phase 1 focus narrowed to phone-on-stand feasibility, workload context, perceived pressure, fatigue, recovery, and baseline-first changeCore methodological challenges identified, including mouthpiece occlusion and baseline-first interpretationStaged methodological pathway outlined from feasibility and repeatability toward later validation comparisonProtected Phase 1 pilot prototype prepared for internal design testingNo formal participant data collection has begunNo formal institutional affiliation or funding has yet been secured

 Section 07